allegheny-computer-science-203-s2021/assessment/assessment.md

 * Software testing

-* :flushed: = Does not have the tools installed to run the software in the first place.
+* :flushed: = Does not have the tools installed to test the software in the first place.
-* :worried: = Has the correct tools installed but does not run the software or create test cases.
+* :worried: = Has the correct tools installed but does not test the software or create test cases.
 Even if test cases are created, they might not have a purpose.
-* :neutral_face: = Has the correct tools installed and runs the software, but doesn't create and run comprehensive test cases.
+* :neutral_face: = Has the correct tools installed and tests the software, but doesn't create and run comprehensive test cases.
-* :blush: = Has the correct tools installed, runs the software, and creates comprehensive test cases.
+* :blush: = Has the correct tools installed, tests the software, and creates comprehensive test cases.
 * :laughing: = Identifies and understands which tools to use to test the software and create comprehensive test cases while also providing documentation and advice that helps other team members develop this skill.